raghubetina/safari-iframe-cookie-test/README.md

 1. Click "Next" repeatedly.
 The counter still increments, within an `iframe`.
 1. Works in Safari, too.
 1. Turbo+cookies work within an iframe? 🤞🏾
+1. Note that if you do a full page refresh, the counter resets.
+So cookies are not being persisted across redirects, as expected.
+But if we design any LTI tools as true "single page" apps, then that should be fine.